Skip to main content

 AxonFlow for Healthcare

 Healthcare organizations are deploying AI agents that triage patients, authorize procedures, draft clinical communications, and code medical records.
 Every one of those workflows touches protected health information (PHI), crosses regulatory boundaries, and carries patient safety liability if the agent acts incorrectly.
-AxonFlow provides the runtime governance layer that sits between your AI agents and the actions they take -- enforcing policies, detecting PHI before it reaches LLM providers, gating high-risk clinical decisions for human review, and producing the audit trail your compliance team and regulators will ask for.
+AxonFlow provides the runtime governance layer that sits between your AI agents and the actions they take -- enforcing policies, detecting PII and PHI-bearing identifiers before they reach LLM providers, gating high-risk clinical decisions for human review, and producing the audit trail your compliance team and regulators will ask for.

 The healthcare AI governance challenge

 Healthcare is not short of AI use cases.
+Public health agencies are increasingly deploying AI for epidemiological analysis, disease surveillance, and outbreak response -- workflows that aggregate population-level data but still carry patient identification risk at every step.
 The challenge is that the regulatory environment treats AI failures as patient safety events.
 HIPAA's Security Rule (45 CFR §164.312) requires technical safeguards for any system that creates, receives, maintains, or transmits electronic protected health information (ePHI).
 The HITECH Act extends enforcement with breach notification obligations and penalties that scale with the number of affected individuals.
 An AI agent that leaks a patient's SSN, diagnosis code, or medication history to a third-party LLM provider is a reportable breach under both frameworks.

 Beyond HIPAA, healthcare AI faces additional regulatory pressure.
 The FDA's evolving guidance on AI/ML-based Software as a Medical Device (SaMD) expects documented evidence of how AI outputs are governed, monitored, and subject to human oversight.
 The EU Medical Device Regulation (EU MDR) imposes post-market surveillance and traceability requirements on any software that qualifies as a medical device.
 Healthcare organizations deploying AI in clinical workflows must demonstrate not just that the AI works, but that its outputs were governed at every step.